PM&E, Inc. Announces Payout Date For Solar Company Spinoff

 CHEYENNE, WY -- (Marketwired) -- 05/31/17 -- PM&E, Inc. (OTC: PMEA) is pleased to announce an update on the spinoff and stock dividend payment(s) for SUNCETIX.

-In order to receive dividend payments in the form of shares of SUNCETIX, shareholders must contact Pacific Stock Transfer at 702-361-3033 on or before June 30, 2017.
-Shareholders should be prepared to share/verify the number of outstanding shares of PMEA that they currently hold.
+In order to receive dividend payments in the form of shares of SUNCETIX, there will be no need to contact the transfer agent as this will happen automatically to all registered Shareholders on June 30th 2017.
 The payout date will be July 7, 2017.

 The company is providing a stock dividend of its solar division SUNCETIX: http://www.suncetix.com to all registered shareholders.
 The new corporation EMERGING SOLAR LTD. will be operated by Thomas Hamilton and will focus on markets of renewable energies in the Middle East, North Africa and Asia.